xrdocs/segment-routing/_conferences/2022-11-08-Alibaba-whitebox-SRv6-SONiC.md

   teaser: 'images/2022-11-08-APSARA-DennisCai.jpg'
 ---

-On November 5th 2022, **Dennis Cai** has announced a breakthrough in Alibaba's development with the new **Alibaba Routing platform**, an SRv6-enabled SONiC router.
+On November 5th 2022, **Dennis Cai** has announced a breakthrough in Alibaba's networking with the new **Alibaba Routing platform**, an SRv6-enabled SONiC router.

 <img src="{{ 'images/2022-11-08-APSARA-DennisCai.jpg' | relative_url }}">
 &nbsp;